microtrain/bootcamp/05-HTML/03-ContactForm.md

 * [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) - Provide a picklist.
 * [label](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label) - Provides a label for a given element.

 Label elements use the [for attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label#Attributes) to associate a label to given form field.
 The form field requires an **id** attribute with a value that matches that of a given **for** attribute.
-While visually there is no advantage to using **for** and **id** it helps screen readers communicate to visually impared users.
+While visually there is no advantage to using **for** and **id** it helps screen readers communicate to visually impaired users.

 > Never omit form labels.
 If you want to hide use ```display:none;``` in CSS.
-This will hide it from the UI while keeping it visable to screen readers.
+This will hide it from the UI while keeping it visible to screen readers.

 **Additional Form Fields Attributes**
 * name - provides a data key to the form element.
 This is the name of the field passed in the payload (required).